Xetnus/osm-finder/README.md

 2. **Optional: tune your PostgreSQL server.** https://osm2pgsql.org/doc/manual.html#tuning-the-postgresql-server

-3. **Download openstreetmap data for your area of interest.** To follow along with the demo, download the data for Massachusetts at https://download.geofabrik.de/north-america/us.html.
+3. **Download openstreetmap data for your area of interest.** To follow along with the demo, download the data for Washington state at https://download.geofabrik.de/north-america/us.html.
 Click on the .osm.bz2 download.

 4. **Download [flex.lua](https://github.com/Xetnus/osm-finder/blob/main/flex.lua)** and run the following commands (in Linux):
     - Note: you may need to move files around and change directory/file permissions appropriately to ensure that the postgres user can access `massachusetts-latest.osm.bz2` and `flex.lua`.